eysk-io/course_reqs_scraper/README.md

 # UBC Course Info Scraper

-A simple scraper to get UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name and saved to a MongoDB database.
+A simple scraper to retrieve UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name and saved to a MongoDB database.

 ## Getting Started

-The program supports building and running on `Linux`.
-As well, `make` and `gcc` are required.
+The program supports building and running on the `Linux` operating system.
+As well, `make` and `gcc` should be installed.
 One way to install `make` and `gcc` on your `Linux` machine:

 ```shell
 $ sudo apt-get install make